cthackers/adm-zip/APPNOTE.md

         Bit 12: Reserved by PKWARE for enhanced compression.

         Bit 13: Set when encrypting the Central Directory to indicate selected data values in the Local Header are masked to hide their actual values.
 See the section describing the Strong Encryption Specification for details.
 Refer to the section in this document entitled "Incorporating PKWARE Proprietary Technology into Your Product" for more information.

-        Bit 14: Reserved by PKWARE.
+        Bit 14: Reserved by PKWARE for alternate streams.

         Bit 15: Reserved by PKWARE.